awsdocs/aws-php-developers-guide/doc_source/kms-example-keys.md

 }
 ```

-## Generate a Data Key<a name="generate-a-data-key"></a>
+## Generate a data key<a name="generate-a-data-key"></a>

 To generate a data encryption key, use the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
 This operation returns plaintext and encrypted copies of the data key that it creates\.
-Specify the customer master key \(CMK\) under which to generate the data key\.
+Specify the AWS KMS key under which to generate the data key\.

  **Imports**